jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     # TypeError
     # SyntaxError

-* ah, there is a closing quote, with no open quote.
+* there is a closing quote, with no open quote.
 I add an opening quote

   .. code-block:: python